-Andrea Woody is Associate Professor of Philosophy at the University of Washington.
-Professor Woody is also adjunct faculty in Dance, History, and Gender, Women & Sexuality Studies.
-She currently serves as Associate Editor for Philosophy of Science and Historical Studies in the Natural Sciences and is a member of the Editorial Board of Foundations of Chemistry and the organizing committee of the Society for the Philosophy of Science in Practice (SPSP).
+Andrea Woody is Department Chair and Professor of Philosophy at the University of Washington.
 She received her bachelor's degree, in chemistry, and certification in Theater and Dance, from Princeton and her doctorate, in history & philosophy of science, from the University of Pittsburgh.
 Her research interests include philosophy of science, history of science, aesthetics, and feminist perspectives in philosophy.

 In philosophy of science, her current research involves (i) developing "the functional perspective" on scientific explanation, (ii) analyzing diagrammatic, graphical, and pictorial representations as part of a larger project examining how pragmatic techniques for manipulating scientific theories are developed and justified by scientific communities, and (iii) seeing how issues of explanation and representation are related to one another.
 These projects interface with traditional discussions concerning explanation, representation, reduction, theory change, and disciplinary formation.